orlagh-sweeney/f1-quiz/README.md

 - The timer starts when the quiz loads.
 - When the user hovers over an answer the text colour changes to red, when they leave an answer it goes back to grey.
 - When the user clicks an answer the text colour changes permanently to red so the user knows it has been selected.
 - When the user clicks 'submit' the answer will be assessed and either 'Score' or 'Time Penalties' will be incremented.
+- When the user clicks 'submit' without selecting an answer a modal with an alert will appear. <br>
+<image src="assets/readme-files/f1quiz-modal.png" width="700px"></image>
 - If the wrong answer was submitted, 10 seconds will be automatically added onto the 'Lap Time'.
 - When the user clicks 'next' the next question will be loaded.
 - This area also contains a 'quit' button if the user wants to end the game.
 This button will bring the user back to the start of the website.<br>